-The Presidents Society is a group of dedicated alumni, parents, and friends who support Skidmore at a leadership level.
+The Presidents Society (formerly Friends of the Presidents) is a group of dedicated alumni, parents, and friends who support Skidmore at a leadership level.
 These donors are integral in providing life changing opportunities for our students and faculty.
 Through their generosity and confidence in Skidmore, they set a standard for giving that inspires the entire College community.

 - Logan Brenner '12

 - Ann Shapps Schaffer '62

 - Jerome Mopsik '06 & Emily Carnevale Mopsik '07

 - Ashley Woodhouse Slade '07

 - Jessica Strasser '14